R v Labaye

 R v Labaye, [2005] 3 S.C.R.
-728, 2005 SCC 80, was a decision by the Supreme Court of Canada on criminal indecency.
+728, 2005 SCC 80, is a decision by the Supreme Court of Canada on criminal indecency.
 The decision upheld consensual group sex and swinging activities in a club and alleged bawdy-house as being consistent with personal autonomy and liberty.
 Labaye was accompanied by a sister case, R v Kouri.

 Background

 Jean‑Paul Labaye of Montreal was charged with operating a "common bawdy-house," a violation under section 210(1) of the Criminal Code, for owning the club l'Orage, in which persons who paid membership fees and their guests could assemble and engage in group sex and oral sex and masturbate.
 All of these activities were consensual and, while members paid the club membership fees, the members did not pay each other in exchange for sex.
 Having been found guilty, Mr. Labaye was fined $2,500.